 Schedule of Required Courses: The MSMP program has been designed to be completed in 1 year/12 months.
 To complete the program in this timeframe, students must do well in their first semester in the program.
-However, there are many combinations of courses/semester that a student can make to graduate with 30 credits of course work in as few as 2 semesters (9 months), in two academic years (the recommended time frame for the program to optimize the student’s chances of getting into a professional program), or to decelerate the program, taking it part time, and graduating in 2+ years.
+However, there are many combinations of courses/semester that a student can make to graduate with 32 credits of course work in as few as 2 semesters (9 months--this is not recommended), in two academic years (the recommended time frame for the program to optimize the student’s chances of getting into a professional program), or to decelerate the program, taking it part time, and graduating in 2+ years.
 Some of the options are detailed in Appendix B.

 Each student will meet with their MSMP Faculty Advisor prior to beginning the program to determine their customized course of study to achieve the degree.
 They should subsequently meet with their MSMP Faculty Advisor at least after each Block Exam so that a personal relationship is developed between the student and their advisor who writes the rough draft of their letter of recommendation to professional schools.

 *Textbook for these courses is: Medical Physiology: A Cellular and Molecular Approach by Walter F. Boron and Emile L. Boulpaep.